phariscope/EventStore/README.md

 # Usage

 No direct usage.
-Just use this package if you want to develop your own event storage component.
+Use this package only if you want to develop your own event storage component.

 To develop your own storage:

-* implement StoreInteface
+* Implement the StoreInterface.
-* create your subscriber extending PersistEventSubscriberAbstract
+* Create your subscriber by extending PersistEventSubscriberAbstract.
-* register your subscriber when needed
+* Register your subscriber when necessary.

-A sample of StoreInterface is given StoreEventInMemory.
-You can use it for tests purposes
+A sample of the StoreInterface is provided with StoreEventInMemory.
+You can use it for testing purposes.

 # To Contribut to pharsicope/Event